 A father’s reaction is different: his first instinct is to support the family financially.
 It is not his sole contribution, but it’s first on his list.
 Simply put, that men and women may both be capable of performing identical tasks doesn’t mean they want to do them with equal fervor.
 Desire matters.

 3. The Biological Clock Isn’t Real

-We lie to women, in other words, to further a political agenda.
-In doing so, feminists get what they want—for women to reject maternal desire and to instead produce in the marketplace—but women don’t.
+We lie to women, in other words.
+And in doing so, feminists get what they want—for women to reject maternal desire and to instead produce in the marketplace—but everyday women do not.